-The Notes and interest payable balance decreased due to amortization payments made on the recurring property loans.
+The notes and interest payable balance decreased due to the recognition of the sale of Eagle Crest land and Centura land.

 Cash Flow Summary

 The following summary discussion of our cash flows is based on the Consolidated Statements of Cash Flows as presented in Part I, Item 8.
 "Financial Statements and Supplementary Data" and is not meant to be an all-inclusive discussion of the changes in our cash flows for the periods presented.